subich/spark-in-docker/README.md

 # Docker Image for Apache Spark

-This repo a Dockerfile, Spark supporting files, and a compose file for running a complete Spark cluster in Docker.
+This repo contains a Dockerfile, Spark supporting files, and a compose file for running a complete Spark cluster in Docker.

 It is based on alpine linux and installs everything required to run Python 3 applications in Spark.